dr-matt-smith/php-symfony-6-book/00_content/part02/chapter08b_related_fixtures.md

 Create a class `CampusFixtures` class and create 3 `Campus` objects for "Blanchardstown", "Tallaght" and "City" the usual way.

-Use the CLI tools to create your fixtures class: `php bin/console ma:fi CampusFixtures`
+Use the CLI tools to create your fixtures class: `symfony console ma:fi CampusFixtures`

 ```php
 <?php